What is Visual Arts about?

 Big Idea Body:

-In Aotearoa New Zealand, we respond to, and reflect on our unique bicultural foundations, and the ethnically and culturally diverse society we share this land with, in current and historical contexts.
+In Aotearoa New Zealand, we respond to, and reflect on our unique bicultural foundations, and the diverse ethnicities and cultures we share, in current and historical contexts.

-These established practices, tikanga, forms, styles, etc, can be learned from, selected, and used with intention.
+These established practices, tikanga, forms and styles, can be learned from, selected, and used with intention.
 Art crosses subject boundaries so that students have a stronger understanding of the world and their place in it.
 As such, it is important that learners in the Arts in Aotearoa New Zealand value and respect te ao Māori, Pacific knowledges, and art from diverse cultures.

 Whakapapa - Visual Arts descends from, embodies, and creates forms of cultural expression

-In Aotearoa New Zealand, we respond to, and reflect on our unique bicultural foundations, and the ethnically and culturally diverse society we share this land with, in current and historical contexts.
+In Aotearoa New Zealand, we respond to, and reflect on our unique bicultural foundations, and the diverse ethnicities and cultures we share, in current and historical contexts.

-These established practices, tikanga, forms, styles, etc, can be learned from, selected, and used with intention.
+These established practices, tikanga, forms and styles, can be learned from, selected, and used with intention.
 Art crosses subject boundaries so that students have a stronger understanding of the world and their place in it.
 As such, it is important that learners in the Arts in Aotearoa New Zealand value and respect te ao Māori, Pacific knowledges, and art from diverse cultures.

 Big Idea Body: